The Whiffenpoofs

 The Yale Whiffenpoofs is a collegiate a cappella singing group at Yale University.
 Established in 1909, it is the oldest such group in the United States.
 Best known for "The Whiffenpoof Song", the group is composed of 14 senior students who compete for admission in the spring of their junior year.
-Former members include Cole Porter and Jonathan Coulton.
+Former members include Cole Porter, Jonathan Coulton, and Yale professor Joel Baden.

 Name

 According to Whiffenpoof historian James M. Howard:

 It was Goat Fowler who suggested we call ourselves The Whiffenpoofs.
 He had been tickled by the patter of one of the characters in a Victor Herbert musical comedy called "Little Nemo" which recently been running on Broadway.
 In a scene in which there was great boasting of terrific exploits in big game hunting and fishing, comedian Joseph Cawthorn told a fantastic tale of how he had caught a Whiffenpoof fish.
 It seems that Cawthorn had coined the word some years before when he and a fellow actor were amusing themselves by making up nonsense verses.
 One they particularly liked began: "A drivaling grilyal yandled its flail, One day by a Whiffenpoof's grave."
 Cawthorn recalled the verse in making up his patter for "Little Nemo" and put it into his act.

 Whether the word meant fish, flesh or fowl was irrelevant to our purpose when we chose it as our name.
 "Whiffenpoof" fitted in with our mood of free and exuberant fancy and it was adopted with enthusiasm.

+Other sources also describe this name origin, at least one also referring to Howard.

 History and activities

 The Whiffenpoofs' best-known alumnus may be Cole Porter, who sang in the 1913 line-up; the group often performs Porter songs in tribute.

 The Whiffenpoofs have performed for generations at a number of venues, including Lincoln Center, the White House, the Salt Lake Tabernacle, Oakland Coliseum, Carnegie Hall and the Rose Bowl.
 The group has appeared on such television shows as Jeopardy!, The Today Show, Saturday Night Live, 60 Minutes, Gilmore Girls, The West Wing, and Glee.
 In December 2010, the group appeared on NBC's a cappella competition The Sing-Off; they were eliminated fourth, on the second show.

 During the school year, the Whiffenpoofs perform on Monday nights at Mory's, known more formally as Mory's Temple Bar, circulating from room to room.

 The Whiffenpoofs travel extensively during the school year and take a three-month world tour during the summer.
-The group's business manager and musical director, known in Whiffenpoof tradition respectively as the "Popocatepetl" and "Pitchpipe", are chosen by members of the previous year's group.
+The group's business manager and musical director, known in Whiffenpoof tradition respectively as the "Popocatépetl" and "Pitch pipe", are chosen by members of the previous year's group.
 An alumni organization maintains close ties with the group.

 "Aj lučka, lučka široká", a Czech folk song, is the traditional opening number in Whiffenpoofs concerts.